You are here

 In naming Columbus the “Most Intelligent City in the World,” the think tank Intelligent Community Forum cited the city’s “rebirth of hope” and “revolutionary community” approach and relentless pursuit of new ideas.
 Columbus was selected after a year-long evaluation that included a quantitative analysis of extensive data, site inspections, and votes from an international jury made up of experts from around the world.

 Columbus was also included on Forbes’ 2015 list of the World’s Top 7 Smart Cities.
+In 2018, Columbus was named one of the best cities in the US for new college grads.

 Columbus and the Ohio State campus offer a multitude of green spaces, water and recreational activities, museums, music, art, cultural events, and, of course, some of the best football competitions seen in the world.
 There are numerous nearby attractions, including the Hocking Hills State Park, a national landmark.

-In 2013, Columbus was named one of the top 10 cities in the U.S. for new college grads.
 Graduates are recruited by industry giants such as Intel, Shell, DuPont, General Mills, and many others, while other students continue on into academia at such institutions as Georgia Tech, University of Wisconsin, Carnegie Mellon, and Northwestern University.
 Three of our alumni are now chemical engineering department chairs.

 I hope this gives you a taste of what the William G. Lowrie Department of Chemical and Biomolecular Engineering is all about.
 Should you have any questions, please do not hesitate to contact us.